O'Hare International Airport: Other facilities

 In 2011, O'Hare became the first major airport to build an apiary on its property; every summer, it hosts as many as 75 hives and a million bees.
 The bees are maintained by 30 to 40 ex-offenders with little to no work experience and few marketable skills; they are primarily recruited from Chicago's North Lawndale neighborhood.
 They are taught beekeeping but also benefit from the bees' labor, turning it into bottled fresh honey, soaps, lip balms, candles and moisturizers marketed under the beelove product line.
 More than 500 persons have completed the program, transferring to jobs in manufacturing, food processing, customer service, and hospitality; the repeat-offender rate is reported to be less than 10%.

 The CDA's Airport Airfield Operations section is based out of the 150 ft tall prototype tower architect I.M.
 Pei designed for the FAA in the 1960s-1970s.

 Resthaven Cemetery, which predates the airport, is situated across from the FedEx facility.
 Over 300 people are interred at Resthaven, which was allowed to remain on the airport grounds post-OMP while another cemetery, St. Johannes, had to be relocated.

+Law enforcement

+Law enforcement at O'Hare International Airport is handled primarily by the Airport Operations section of the Chicago Police Department.
+In addition to patrol officers, Airport Operations include a SWAT team, canine handlers, detective investigators, and bomb squad specialists.
+In 2020, a new police station was opened in Terminal 5 with expanded office space, specialized training areas, modern locker rooms, and secure detainee processing facilities.

+In addition to the CPD, O'Hare also employs unarmed Aviation Security Officers (ASO) who monitor access points to secure areas of the airport and enforce other federal regulatory requirements.
+Both the CPD and the ASOs operate alongside federal partners, including the Transportation Security Administration (TSA) and U.S. Customs and Border Protection (CBP).

+Following a highly controversial incident on April 9, 2017, when Kentucky doctor David Dao was seriously injured as he was forcibly removed from an oversold United Express flight by what were then known as Chicago Aviation Police, the latter were stripped of their police title, reclassified as Aviation Security Officers and prohibited from boarding aircraft except in instances of imminent danger.
+The union representing the ASOs filed a federal class action lawsuit in 2018 over a perceived loss of employment benefits enjoyed by law enforcement officers by some of the now reclassified security guards.
+The lawsuit was eventually dismissed in September 2021, and was appealed to the Seventh Circuit in September 2022.
+The Seventh Circuit affirmed the lower court decision in January 2023.